Box-Cox transformation is a statistical technique that transforms your target variable so that your data closely resembles a normal distribution.

 If llf is the log-likelihood function, then the confidence interval for lambda can be written as:

 In this equation, “X²” is the chi-squared distribution.
-It may also be unnecessary to transform your data if the confidence interval includes one.
+It may also be unnecessary to use the Box-Cox transformation if the confidence interval for lambda includes one since the data is already close to being normally distributed.

 Next, fit your model to the Box-Cox transformed data.
 You must revert your data to its original scale when you are ready to make predictions.